kosmastsk/thesis/drone_description/README.md

 ## Overview

 This package contains the basic model description of the drone to be used with Gazebo.
 It is based on Hector Quadrotor stack and modified according to our needs.
-It requires the existence of [teraranger_description](https://github.com/Terabee/teraranger_description) package for the use of the Teraranged Tower sensor.
+It requires the existence of [teraranger_description](https://github.com/Terabee/teraranger_description) package for the use of the Teraranger Tower sensor.

 ### Contents